habamax/habamax.github.io/_posts/2019-09-02-use-vim-dadbod-to-query-databases.md

 So, let's fix it!

-# Add Some Goodies...
-Operator
+# Add some goodies... operator

 I will use buffer local `b:db` variable to store our database url.

-What I want to have is to run queries under cursor by pressing `<leader>db` shortcut + text object.
+What I want to have is to run queries under cursor by pressing `<leader>db` + text object.

 Let us see what is in the help: `:h map-operator`.
 There is an example how to create operator, let us reuse and slightly change it: